Note: Page in process of being revised/rewritten (17th-18th Feb). Come back on 19th for the finished version.

-Annie was born in a time when access to professional training, gallery representation and membership of art institutions was generally denied to women.
+Annie and Isabel were born in a time when access to professional training, gallery representation and membership of art institutions was generally denied to women.
 They were also disadvantaged by not having easy access to the financial support necessary and were expected to paint a restricted range of subjects, such as flora, portraits or domestic scenes.

-British galleries consistently rejected Annie’s works for permanent display.
-While her technical skill was praised, her work just didn’t fit the conventional view of what female artists should be painting or how women should be depicted in art in general.
-She was, however, being recognized in other countries, with works accepted into permanent collections in the United States, Canada, Ireland, France, South Africa and Australia.
+However, while Annie’s technical skill was praised, British galleries consistently rejected her works for permanent display – it just didn’t fit the conventional view of what female artists should be painting or how women should be depicted in art in general.
+She was being recognized in other countries, with works accepted into permanent collections in the United States, Canada, Ireland, France, South Africa and Australia, and at times she was being exhibited alongside incresingly radical styles of art – post-Impressionism and after, although she maintained a firm, ‘representational‘ manner in her own work.

-Only much later in life did Annie achieve official recognition in her home country.
-In 1922, at the age of 78, she became the first woman to be admitted to the Royal Academy of Arts.
-(Angelica Kauffman and Mary Moser had been founding members in 1768, but were never fully involved in the daily affairs of the institution or elected as such – Annie was the first woman admitted on equal terms to men).
+Annie finally achieved official recognition in 1922, at the age of 78, she became the first woman to be admitted to the Royal Academy of Arts, after much lobbying by famous artists of the day, Such as John Singer Sargent and Edward Burne-Jones.
+(Angelica Kauffman and Mary Moser had been founding members of the Academy in 1768, but were never fully involved in the daily affairs of the institution or elected as such – Annie was the first woman admitted on equal terms to men).
 She was initially classed a full member, but when it was realised she was beyond the normal cut-off age for admission, 75, she was given the title ‘Senior Associate’ instead and listed above all other ‘Associates’ in exhibition catalogues.

-Having only a small number of paintings in public galleries, along with the tendency of institutions and academics to ignore female artists in the late nineteenth and early twentieth centuries, interest in Annie’s work rapidly diminished after her death.
+Isabel died 20 Feb 1933 and Annie a few months later on 24 Oct.
+Having only a small number of paintings in public galleries, along with the continued tendency of institutions and academics to ignore female artists into the early twentieth century, recognition of Annie’s and Isabel’s achievements rapidly diminished after their deaths.

-The one sizeable collection of her paintings today is at Manchester Art Gallery – sixteen works – largely thanks to generous bequests made in the 1920s and ’30s.
-There are twenty-one paintings in other public galleries across Britain, two each in Australia and Canada, and single works in Ireland and France (See ‘works listed by location‘), forty-three altogether.
+The one sizeable public collection of Annie’s and Isabel’s paintings today is at Manchester Art Gallery – sixteen and seventeen works respectively – largely thanks to generous bequests made in the 1920s and ’30s.
+There are twenty-one works by Annie in other British galleries and six overseas.
+For Isabel there are six works in other British galleries and a single drawing in a collection in France.

 Images of other, otherwise ‘untraced’ works can been found in old auction catalogues, newspapers and other publications.
 Pieces occasionally appear at auction, typically once or twice a year.
 A handful of pieces are known from private or vendor collections which have been loaned to galleries for exhibitions or about which the owners have kindly contacted this web site.
-The total number of works by Annie for which there are images on this site is now over one-hundred-and-thirty (May 2025).
+The total number of works by Annie for which there are images on this site is now over one-hundred-and-fifty and for Isabel just over fifty [Feb 2026].

 CAN YOU HELP?
 It would be wonderful to rediscover some of the lost works of Annie and Isabel.